GoInterject/GoInterject.github.io/wAbout/Financial-Report.md

 ###  Navigating to the PLTrend Report

-**Step 1:** Navigate to the PL Trend report page inside the INTERJECT Financials folder of the [ Report Library  ](/wAbout/Report-Library-Basics.html).
+**Step 1:** Navigate to the PL Trend report page inside the Interject Financials folder of the [ Report Library  ](/wAbout/Report-Library-Basics.html).
 The Report Library is a central place for publishing reporting templates.
 It is versioned and easily located.

 ![](/images/Walkthrough-Financial/01.png)